Searching for the correct explanation of blockchain definition? Let’s check out the ins and outs of this technology right now!

 In reality, the technical blockchain definition would be like this –

 Seems very techy, doesn’t it?
-Well, let me break it down for you.
+Well, let us break it down for you.

 At the very core, you could think of it as a chain of blocks.
 But here, the words “chain” and “block” represent a different thing.

-In the context, the block represents digital information, and the chain represents how digital data is stored in the database/ledger.
+In this context, the block represents digital information, and the chain represents how digital data is stored in the database/ledger.